tianocore/edk2-pytool-extensions/docs/usability/porting_a_platform.md

 Right now we are importing the needed classes from the pytools as well as defining a class which will provide the settings to stuart.

 The three invocables that we have implemented settings for are `stuart_build`, `stuart_update`, and `stuart_setup`.
-If you were to call one of these, you'd get an error and perhaps a non-implemented method.
+If you were to call one of these, you'd get an error on a non-implemented method.

 Since our settings provider it is still missing a lot of functionality.
 While it can now set up our workspace path, which should resolve to your root `rpi` folder, there's still different methods of each settings manager that we haven't implemented yet.

 `GetWorkspaceRoot` returns a path to the root of your workspace.
-In this case, `rpi` is the folder in question, which is two levels up from our PlatformBuild.py.
+In this case, `rpi` is the folder in question, which where our PlatformBuild.py is.

 ### Setup